NPann/MrVox2D/readme.md

 # README #

-MrVox2D is a toolkit written in Matlab to simulate the magnetic resonance signal considering the effect of susceptibility inclusions and diffusion.
+MrVox2D is a toolkit written in Matlab to simulate the magnetic resonance signal considering the effect of susceptibility inclusions and wather diffusion.

 ### What is MrVox2D for? ###